Kildare GAA

 The Kildare County Board of the Gaelic Athletic Association (GAA), or Kildare GAA, is one of 12 county boards governed by the Leinster provincial council of the GAA in Ireland, and is responsible for the administration of Gaelic games in County Kildare.
 The Lillies are one of only 4 counties who will play at the top level of both Hurling and Football for the 2026 campaign.

 The County Board is responsible for preparing the Kildare county teams in the various Gaelic sporting codes; football, hurling and camogie.

 The county football team won the All-Ireland Senior Football Championship (SFC) on four occasions in less than 25 years at the beginning of the 20th century and had accumulated ten Leinster Senior Football Championships by 1935; however, it then went into decline.
 It last reached an All-Ireland SFC final in 1998 after a gap of 63 years without an appearance in the decider.

 They then went on to win 5 straight senior titles from 2005-2010.

 Colours and crest

 The old Kildare GAA crest, showing oak trees, acorns and lily flower was replaced by the current crest in 2005.

 The Kildare crest had a serpent on it until 1993, reflecting that of Kildare County Council, itself based on the crest for the town of Naas.
 When Kildare County Council had the Heraldic Office of Ireland create a proper crest in 1991, and with Kildare fans regarding the serpent as a bad omen, the Kildare Supporters' Club requested a new one for their county teams; this featured acorns above a bunch of lilies (the county council one differed in that it had a Brigid's cross, a harp, a horse's head and acorns).
 Kildare still lost in the first round of the Leinster Senior Football Championship (SFC) for three years afterwards, from 1994 until 1996.

+Kildare introduced a new crest in 2005 in line with many other county boards who swapped out traditional crests for slightly different or modernised versions which they could claim a copyright.
+The new crest is a stylised Brigid's cross with the county name below in both Irish and, rarely for a GAA board, English.